 - The watchdog timer operates only when the user program is executed.
-Do not change the value of the frequency change register in the [IO] window or [Memory] window. - The internal I/O registers can be accessed from the [IO] window.
+Do not change the value of the frequency change register in the [IO] window or [Memory] window.

+- The internal I/O registers can be accessed from the [IO] window.
 However, note the following when accessing the SDMR register of the bus-state controller.
-Before accessing the SDMR register, specify addresses to be accessed in the I/O-register definition file (SH7630.IO) and then activate the HEW.
-For details on I/O-register definition file, refer to the Hitachi Debugging Interface User's Manual.
-Note that, however, the E10A emulator does not support the bit-field function described in the Hitachi Debugging Interface User's Manual.
+Before accessing the SDMR register, specify addresses to be accessed in the I/O-register definition file (SH7641.IO) and then activate the HEW.
+After the I/O-register file is created, the MPU's specification may be changed.
+If each I/O register in the I/O-register definition file differs from addresses described in the hardware manual, change the I/O-register definition file according to the description in the hardware manual.
+The I/O-register definition file can be customized depending on its format.
+Note that, however, the emulator does not support the bit-field function. - Verify